Home > Analyses > Consumer Cyclical > Packaging Corporation of America

 Financial Ratios

-The table below presents key financial ratios for Packaging Corporation of America (PKG) over the fiscal years 2020 to 2024, illustrating profitability, valuation, liquidity, leverage, and efficiency metrics:
+The following table presents key financial ratios for Packaging Corporation of America over recent years, offering insight into its profitability, liquidity, leverage, and valuation metrics:

 Evolution of Financial Ratios